London Stock Exchange in "solid financial position", says CEO Schwimmer | ExBulletin

 The exchange said in April it was on track to hit 25% of the announced savings target of £ 350m by the end of 2021, with a forecast of £ 850m in capital spending. and £ 150 million in operational costs for 2021 also unchanged.

-“This business has grown,” said Andrea Remyn Stone, the former Bloomberg executive who on Thursday became head of LSEG’s Data & Analytics group, replacing David Craig, former CEO of Refinitiv.
+That business has grown, said Andrea Remyn Stone, the former Bloomberg executive who on Thursday became head of data and analytics for LSEG, replacing David Craig, former CEO of Refinitiv.

 Costs and capital expenses will be updated next month when the exchange reports the results.